HOME

 When we crested the top of a hill range and started to wind down a mountain pass the surrounding area looked just like the maps.
 I knew I was close to the site of this long forgotten ambush.
 In 1954, the French convoy, made up of vehicles and marching units, was going up the hill slowing down to a crawl in this long steep stretch of road.
 The road is barely two lane and although it is paved asphalt today, I can only imagine that it was simply hardpacked dirt back in 1954.
 Going up the hill through the ambush site the road is fronted on the right by a steep embankment that is upwards of thirty feet.
 On the left side, there is a small shoulder in places.
 Beyond this shoulder there is an extreme drop into the canyon below, some hundreds to at least one thousand feet in places.
 The Viet Minh positions were dug in just back and along the edge of the embankment among the low scrub jungle.

 I tap Con on the shoulder and tell him that I think we are at the spot.
 I tell him we need to find a local to ask.
 By this time we were went past the site and whizzing down the road onto a broad plateau.
 Up ahead, beside the road under the shade of a tree, sat two old montagnard men.
 The driver pulled to the side of the road.
 One is white bearded with black pajamas and a conical hat or nung la.
 The other wears a dirty windbreaker and a rumpled baseball cap.
 Con speaks to them for several minutes and finds that they don’t speak much Vietnamese.
 He communicates with them in a mixture of Vietnamese, montagnard dialect and French.
 While the talks with the old men, I, like an idiot, relax in the backseat of the car figuring to let the interpreter deal with these two old guys.
 As it turns out I should have been right up with them.
 After several more preliminary questions they started to excitedly chatter back and forth.
 It was extremely hot and I was starting to nod off in the back seat of the car, unaware of what’s going on.
-Yes, they know of the battle, and in fact one of them (
+Yes, they know of the battle, and in fact one of them (see picture)was in it in 1954 as a young man of 18 in a Rhade Battalion with the French.
+By the time all the commotion is relayed to me I’ve missed a great video opportunity.
+Anyway, I finally take it all in and realize I may have a real vet of the battle.
+What a stroke of coincidence in this remote part of Vietnam.

 As an aside: when you are traveling around Vietnam you are constantly trying to separate truth from fiction, especially in dealing with the Vietnamese and then if there is money involved.
 So here was an old ‘Yard claiming that he was at the Chu Dreh massacre some 40 years ago.
 Montagnards don’t know from lying and what did he have to gain in this instance.
 The old man had been walking all day from his village to the east to visit a friend in the valley below.
 I decided to put him to the test.
 In between French, pidgin Vietnamese and a very few words of Rhade I was able to convince the old man to take us to the site of the ambush.
 Now another thing about the Montagnards, they don’t understand distance as you and I. To them, distance is measured in time.
 Of course all this escaped me at the time.
 We piled the old man in the front seat of the car and headed back up the road.
 I gathered that the interpreter told him to tell us to stop at the ambush site.